 Engaging and expanding the electorate across generations to register voters, get out the vote and challenging the barriers that have historically and systemically blocked our access to civic participations, especially among marginalized communities.

-Houston in Action members are coordinating make voter registration, turnout, and access for Houston-area eligible voters fair and equitable.
+Houston in Action members coordinate to make voter registration, turnout, and access for Houston-area eligible voters and eligible voters accessible and equitable.

 Harris County Voter Hotline: 713-755-6965

 Election Protection (English): 866-687-8683

 American Sign Language (video call): 301-818-8683

 For the latest on 2020 Election in Harris County, visit harrisvotes.com